-This Administrative Law Judge finds that Claimant has the residual functional capacity to perform work on no more than a sedentary level.
+This Administrative Law Judge finds that Claimant has the residual functional capacity to perform work at no more than a sedentary level.

-Claimant is an individual of younger age.
+Claimant is an individual of 58 years of age.
 20 CFR 416.963.
-Claimant has some college education.
+Claimant has a two-year college education.
 20 CFR 416.964.
-Claimant's previous work was semi-skilled but skills are not transferable.
+Claimant's previous work was light.
 Federal Rule 20 CFR 404, Subpart P, Appendix 2, contains specific profiles for determining disability based on residual functional capacity and vocational profiles.
-Under Table I, Rule 201.28, Claimant is not disabled for purposes of MA.
+Under Table I, Rule 201.06, Claimant is disabled for purposes of the Medical Assistance program.